three-ball/self-learning/aws-101/README.md

 - **An IAM role** is an identity that you can assume to gain temporary access to permissions.
 -  When someone assumes an IAM role, they abandon all previous permissions that they had under a previous role and assume the permissions of the new role.
+- IAM roles just like IAM users, buit they are intended to be used not by physical people, they are used by services.

 > Best practice: IAM roles are ideal for situations in which access to services or resources needs to be granted temporarily, instead of long-term.

+#### IAM Security Tools

+- **IAM Credentials Report (Account Level)**: A report that lists all of the IAM users in your account and the status of their various credentials.
+- **IAM Access Advisor (User Level)**: A tool that shows the service permissions granted to a user and when those services were last accessed.

+> Best practice: Use Access Keys for programmatic access (CLI/SDK) and use IAM roles for applications.

 ### Denial of Service (DoS) and Distributed Denial of Service (DDoS) Attacks